TRP scam: History

+On 4 November 2020, it was further complicated when Arnab Goswami was arrested by the Mumbai Crime Branch on an alleged suicide case and sent him to judicial custody.
+On 11 November 2020, Supreme Court of India granted an interim bail to Arnab Goswami mentioning that personal liberty must always be upheld including mention of Mumbai High court abdicated its constitutional duty and function as a protector of liberty in this case.

 On 5 November 2020, Hansa Group asked the Bombay High Court to rule against Crime Branch and sought the transfer of the probe to CBI, claiming that the Mumbai Police Crime Branch had been adopting pressure tactics to coerce its employees to issue a statement that a document flashed as "Hansa Report" by Republic TV was a fake document.
 The plea stated that the petitioners were held at the Crime Branch for long hours and threatened with arrest and were repeatedly pressed to make a false statement.
 Police officers were listed as respondents in the petition.
 The Supreme court of India rejected the plea from the channel to protect its employees from arrest.